 Learn about leave requirements in Spain and how Justworks EOR can help you streamline hiring in Spain.

 Different countries have different leave requirements and norms around vacation time.
 When hiring in Spain, Justworks EOR can help ensure your leave policies align with legal and relevant collective bargaining agreement (CBA) requirements and prospective employees’ expectations.
 Save time, money, and effort by minimizing the risks of hiring in an unfamiliar talent market like Spain.
-We’ll help you hire more quickly and manage HR tasks like running payroll, filing taxes, accessing benefits, staying on top of compliance, and more.
+We’ll make hiring easy, and manage HR tasks like running payroll, filing taxes, accessing benefits, staying on top of compliance, and more.

 Employees in Spain are entitled to annual paid leave including vacation days, maternity and paternity leave, sick leave, medical leave, and more.